IntegratedBreedingPlatform/BMSAPI/README.md

 * BMS databases.
 [IBPDevUtils] is one option for setting them up.

 ### Setup ###
-* Checkout the project: `git checkout https://github.com/naymesh/BMSAPI`.
+* Checkout the project: `git clone https://github.com/naymesh/BMSAPI`.
 * Configure `src/main/resources/application.properties` to point to your environment specific values for MySQL central and local crop databases and the port (server.port) you want embedded tomcat to run at.

 ### Run ###